 Marketing & Promotion

-- Total employment was equivalent to 129 full time employees.
+- Total employment is equivalent to 158 full time employees.

-- 89% were employed on a casual or part time basis.
+- 90% are employed on a casual or part time basis.

 - 74% were from metropolitan Melbourne

 - 2% from overseas